 Not just anyone can file an SR-19C.
 To do so, you must have some direct involvement with the accident, either as a victim (or owner of damaged property), an insurance provider, or an attorney for someone involved.

 Like the SR-1, the SR-19C is simple to complete.
 You provide your own contact information, as well as information about the accident, including when and where it occurred, and how you were involved.
 Finally, you must provide information about the subject of inquiry, or the person on whom you are seeking insurance information.

 To process each requested document, there is a $20 fee, and if you are making multiple requests, you must file separate SR-19C forms.
 The documents may also take up to 30 days to process.

-For more information, click and fill out or print a copy of the SR-19C form.
+For more information, click here to fill out or print the SR-19C form.

-However, the SR-19C is critically important in a small subset of car accidents: those where the other driver was at fault and uninsured.
-In these cases, the SR-19C is often the only difference between getting insurance coverage for your injuries, and getting no insurance coverage at all.
+The SR-19C is a critically important from for holders of UM insurance when the other driver was at fault and uninsured.
+In these cases, the SR-19C is often the only difference between receiving insurance reimbursement for your injuries, and receiving nothing at all.